franciscowendel/django-fusion/README.md

 # django-fusion-web-page

-_A web page called Fusion built using Django; and to work with API I use Django REST Framework_
+_A web page called Fusion built using Django; and to work with API I use Django REST Framework._

 **Como executar o projeto**: